Sardine Run in Magdalena Bay Mexico

 Eline

 The Mexico Sardine Run is mind-blowing and exciting.
-You just have to be careful not to get accidentally swallowed by a Bryde whale gulping through a mass of sardine.
-Okay, we are kidding, and to be pragmatic, the throat of one of these giant whales is only as big as your arm, so they couldn’t swallow you even if they tried.
-The point is that experiencing the Mexico Sardine Run is rapidly gaining popularity and has become a must-do experience for divers in the eastern Pacific.
+You just have to be careful not to let a Bryde whale accidentally swallow you while gulping through a mass of sardines… Okay, we are kidding!
+But, to be pragmatic, the throat of one of these giant whales is only as big as your arm, so they couldn’t swallow you even if they tried.
+The point is that experiencing the Mexico Sardine Run is rapidly gaining popularity.
+It’s become a must-do experience for divers in the eastern Pacific.

-If you are seeking adventure and exploration, come visit Magdalena Bay, to discover its natural beauty, the super-nutrient-rich waters that provide the perfect locale for our Mexican version of the Sardine Run, and the marine biodiversity.
-Experience firsthand the beautiful Mexican Sardine Run, witness colorful Mahi-Mahi, playful sea lions, and much more.
+If you are seeking adventure and exploration, come visit Magdalena Bay to discover its natural beauty and the super-nutrient-rich waters that support incredible marine diversity.
+And makes it the perfect locale for our Mexican version of the Sardine Run.
+Experience firsthand the drama and beauty of it, witness colorful Mahi-Mahi, playful sea lions, and much more.

 By Nautilus Crew